 One can apply for such homes through the online system, where you get the option to look at the home and see if it is suitable for your requirements and let the council know if you are interested in bidding.

 The council may direct your application to the bidding, where you can post your bid before the closing date.
 Bidding does not ensure you will get a council house.

 The conditions to bid council house -

-The local authority can place restrictions on bid and take offers only from a specific group of bidders like bidding can be allowed only to the homeless applicants or families of a certain size.
+The local authority can place restrictions on bids and take offers only from a specific group of bidders; bidding can be allowed only to the homeless applicants or families of a certain size.

 Once the council accepts bids from all the interested parties, it can make an offer to the applicant with the highest priority.